Large-scale Multiple Testing: Fundamental Limits of False Discovery Rate Control and Compound Oracle: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In this paper we resolved the fundamental limit of multiple testing in a two-group mixture model by characterizing the minimum achievable FNR subject to a $\FDR$ constraint in the large-$n$ limit.
-In contrast to the optimal mFDR control (that minimizes the mFNR), which is separable and consists of $n$ independent and identical Neyman-Pearson tests, the optimal FDR control is in general not separable and randomizes between two sets of mFDR controls.
-In addition, we propose a computationally efficient data-driven procedure that adapts to the non-null distribution and provably mimics the oracle performance under suitable conditions.
-Simulation results demonstrate that the proposed procedure outperforms the BH procedure and adaptive $z$-value-based procedure proposed in \cite{sun2007oracle}.
-Complementing the results on the classical setting of controlling the FDR and minimizing the FNR optimally, we also show that controlling the FDP and FNP with high probability results in the optimal mFDR control being optimal.
+In this paper, we resolve the fundamental limit of multiple testing in the two-group random mixture model by characterizing the minimum achievable FNR subject to a FDR constraint in the large-$n$ limit.
+In contrast to the optimal mFDR control (that minimizes the mFNR), which is separable and consists of $n$ independent and identical Neyman-Pearson tests, the optimal FDR control is in general not separable even in the large-$n$ limit and can be achieved by randomizing between two sets of mFDR controls.
+This phenomenon brings into light the peril of controlling only the FDR, which fails to control the variability of the FDP.
+To remedy this limitation, we also showed that controlling the FDP with high probability results in the separable rules being optimal.
+Finally, we extended our results to a different objective of maximizing the expected number of true discoveries and also to models with fixed (as opposed to on average) non-null proportion.
+We proved that the same conclusion also applies to these extensions.

-We conclude the paper with a number of future directions and open problems. \begin{itemize} \item In this paper we assumed that the proportion of null hypotheses $\pi_0$ and the null probability density function $f_0$ are known.
-However, in real applications these auxiliary information might be inaccurate or unknown, which calls for efficient methods to estimate $\pi_0$ and $f_0$ -- see \cite{storey2002direct,genovese2004stochastic,langaas2005estimating,jin2007estimating,patra2016estimation,cao2022optimal,roquain2022false} for results along this line.
-It remains open how to adaptively achieve the performance of the oracle FDR control when $\pi_0$ and (or) $f_0$ are unknown.